unl-ml-art/generative-audio-grant-the/README.md

 ## Abstract

-Inspired by Johnny Cash's famous cover of "Hurt" by Nine Inch Nails, I wanted to use Jukebox to make a Nine Inch Nails version of some of Johnny Cash's songs.
+Inspired by Johnny Cash's famous cover of "Hurt" by Nine Inch Nails, I wanted to use Jukebox to make a Nine Inch Nails Johnny Cash's "Ring of Fire".

 ## Model/Data

-I used the Jukebox code example
+I used the Jukebox code example.

 ## Code

 Your code for generating your project:
-- Python: generative_code.py
-- Jupyter notebooks: generative_code.ipynb
+- Jupyter notebooks: Interacting_With_Jukebox.ipynb

 ## Results

-Documentation of your results in an appropriate format, both links to files and a brief description of their contents:
-- `.wav` files or `.mp4`
-- `.midi` files
-- musical scores
-- ... some other form
+audio-2.wav is the resulting audio file from what I input into the Jukebox Notebook.
+It's pretty chaotic, which I at first thought was a total failure.
+However, after thining about it some more, I realized that this track could easily be on a Nine Inch Nails album and would fit in for the most part.

 ## Technical Notes